LEGIT-GENIUS/MEXICO-TOY-SALES-PROJECT/README.md

 **2. Can you find any seasonal trends or patterns in the sales data?**

-With regards to the seasonal trends in the sales pattern, emphasis is being laid on the monthly sales for each distinctive year.
+With regards to the seasonal trends in the sales pattern, emphasis is being laid on the monthly sales pattern for each distinctive year.
 The identified trends are as follows;

 * A slight decrease in the sales from January to February, which is then accompanied by an increase in sales from February to march.
 In 2022, the sales between January and February decreased from $542,554.91 to $541,351.65 while in 2023, the sales between January and February decreased from $741,196.22 to $722,632.19.
 Also, in 2022, the sales between February and march increased from $541,351.65 to $589,485.19 while in 2023, the sales between February and March increased from $722,632.19 to $883,515.64.